chrisporras/1000Genomes-PCA/README.md

 # 1000Genomes-PCA
-Repo for to perform PCA and exploratory analysis on 1000 Genomes Project data.
+Repo for exploratory analysis on 1000 Genomes Project data.

 Maintained by Christian Porras at the University of Chicago.